 Day camps can be operated by churches and private schools as well as by community groups such as the YMCA/YWCA.
 The church camps will usually have a religious component to them.
 So be sure that's what you want.
 The cost?
-The American Camp Association shows a range of $200-250 per week for day camps.
+The American Camp Association shows a range of $300 and up per week for day camps.
 Not including the extras.

-Overnight or sleep away camps are a more expensive option than day camps.
-But just like with boarding schools, your child will get everything in one convenient package: the activities, meals, the supervision and that wonderful intangible benefit - dozens of new best friends.
-A commercial overnight camp will cost $750 and up for a session lasting 4 weeks.
+Overnight or sleep-away camps are a more expensive option than day camps.
+But just like with boarding schools, your child will get everything in one convenient package: the activities, meals, the supervision, and that wonderful intangible benefit - dozens of new best friends.
+A commercial overnight camp will cost $1000 and up for a session lasting 4 weeks.

 Remember when you failed a subject and you had to attend summer school to remediate that subject?
-Those kind of academic sessions are still around.
+Those kinds of academic sessions are still around.
 But the kind of summer school I have in mind is the sort of enrichment experience you can find at boarding schools all across the nation.
-For example, look at the extensive program which Phillips Exeter offers.
+For example, look at the extensive program that Phillips Exeter offers.
 Literally, there is something for every inclination and taste.
-Also you can live on campus or commute to the school daily.
+Also, you can live on campus or commute to school daily.
 There are upper and lower school programs.
-These kind of summer school sessions are a great way to introduce your child to the idea of going away to boarding school.
+Summer school sessions like these are a great way to introduce your child to the idea of going away to boarding school.
 Cost? $7500 and up for residential sessions.
 Less if day sessions.
 There are many variables.

 Then let your child go and have the experience of a lifetime.
 Is that what summer is for?